 Rare Sushi Ingredients – Bouze (Ebodai), Tokushima

 In English, Ebodai is referred to as Japanese Butterfish.
-It’s about 8-12inches in length and is different from “Butterfish” that is served at some sushi restaurants in US.
-Main season is from Summer and Autumn (July-November).
-Ebodai is caught in Japan, Korea and some parts of South East Asia.
-In Tokushima, commonly style of Bouze Nigiri is the whole fish as seen in the picture below.
+It’s about 8-12inches in length and is different from “Butterfish” that is served at some sushi restaurants in the US.
+The main season is from Summer and Autumn (July-November).
+Ebodai is caught in Japan, Korea, and some parts of South East Asia.
+In Tokushima, the common style of Bouze Nigiri is the whole fish as seen in the picture below.

-Bouze Nigiri has become popular thanks for a famous Japanese food comic/mango called, “Oisinbo.”
+Bouze Nigiri has become popular thanks to a famous Japanese food comic/mango called, “Oisinbo.”
 In other areas, it is served without the head and skin.